FInd Your Trip

 PETER R.B.
 ARMSTRONG

-Peter Armstrong is the Executive Chairman, Founder and a principal of the Armstrong Group, owner and operator of Rocky Mountaineer.
+Peter Armstrong is the Founder and a principal of the Armstrong Group, owner and operator of Rocky Mountaineer.

 In 1989, Mr. Armstrong assembled the successful team to bid on the fledgling Rocky Mountaineer service that was being operated by Via Rail, a subsidized federal crown corporation.
 The company's turnaround and subsequent success has been achieved without government subsidy.